Our HTC internet review

-HTC is a long-running internet provider and telephone company that serves the northeastern corner of South Carolina.
-Founded as the Horry Telephone Cooperative in 1952, it offers great options for cable and fiber internet in Horry and Georgetown counties, including the cities of Myrtle Beach and Georgetown.
+Horry Telephone Cooperative (HTC) is a long-running internet provider that serves the northeastern corner of South Carolina.
+Founded as the Horry Telephone Cooperative in 1952, it offers great options for cable and fiber internet in Horry, Georgetown, and Marion counties, including the cities of Myrtle Beach and Georgetown.
 It has reasonable rates, fast speeds, and great customer support.

 Like many internet providers, HTC has a limited fiber network, so you may not be able to access the fastest internet speeds depending on where you live.
 Its internet packages tend to be a bit more expensive compared to major internet service providers (ISPs) also located in the region, namely Spectrum and Frontier.
 But its plans have no data caps, you get a modem and router at no extra cost, and you can get a $100 waiver on installation if you sign up for an annual contract.